owasp-amass/amass/doc/tutorial.md

 The script leverages a mobile application that sends push-notifications to my phone using the pushover.net API.
 This is achieved using the wget tool to make API requests that send a notification to my phone with the new subdomains, as shown in lines 1,2 and 11.
 You could implement similar functionality using Slack's or Discord's webhooks.
 The command in line 3 launches a thorough Amass enum discovery.
 Line 4 uses Amass track to compare the last two enumerations and identify any new subdomains while lines 5 and 9 accumulate all the subdomains identified within the "all_domains.txt" file and compare.
 This is required because in some cases subdomains may be active and/or inactive at different time periods and comparing only the last two enumerations may not be enough.
 Lines 6 to 10 ensure that the relevant push notification message is sent to my phone while also saving any new subdomains to the "all_domains.txt" local file for future reference.

-Please note that the above script is a quick script I wrote and is only meant to serve as an example.
+Please note that the above script is a quick script we wrote and is only meant to serve as an example.
 It is by no means perfect and bug-free, and you will have to modify and adjust it based on your requirements and environment.

 In closing, OWASP Amass is a tool that is becoming increasingly popular.
-I highly recommend that you incorporate Amass in your workflow/processes if you have information gathering and subdomain discovery requirements, and stay tuned as more and more features and improvements will be added with every release.
+We highly recommend that you incorporate Amass in your workflow/processes if you have information gathering and subdomain discovery requirements, and stay tuned as more and more features and improvements will be added with every release.
 Finally, you can always refer to the official [User's Guide](https://github.com/OWASP/Amass/blob/master/doc/user_guide.md) of Amass.

 ## Credits
 This tutorial page was built based on [How to Use OWASP Amass: An Extensive Tutorial